top of page

 • Communicating availability to colleagues and family

-For instance, a person working from home might decide to stop checking emails after 6 p.m. and use that time for hobbies or family.
+For instance, if I work from home, I might decide to stop checking emails after 6 p.m. and use that time for hobbies or family.
 This separation helps prevent work from spilling into personal life and reduces stress.

 Prioritizing Tasks and Time Management

-Effective time management supports balance by helping people focus on what matters most.
-Prioritizing tasks can prevent feeling overwhelmed and improve productivity.
+Effective time management supports balance by helping us focus on what matters most.
+Prioritizing tasks can prevent feelings of overwhelm and improve productivity.
 Techniques include:

 • Making daily to-do lists with realistic goals